American exceptionalism: Absence of feudalism

 Many scholars use a model of American exceptionalism developed by Harvard political scientist Louis Hartz.
 In The Liberal Tradition in America (1955), Hartz argued that the American political tradition lacks the left-wing/socialist and right-wing/aristocratic elements that dominated in Europe because colonial America lacked feudal traditions, such as established churches, landed estates, and a hereditary nobility.
 As a result, American politics developed around a tradition of 'Lockean' liberalism.
 Although some European practices of feudal origin, such as primogeniture, were transmitted to America, Hartz argued that their abolition during the American Revolution only confirmed the U.S.' liberalism.

 The "liberal consensus" school, typified by David Potter, Daniel Boorstin, and Richard Hofstadter followed Hartz in emphasizing that political conflicts in American history remained within the tight boundaries of this liberal tradition, especially regarding private property, individual rights, and representative government.
 The national government that emerged was far less centralized or nationalized than its European counterparts.

 Some scholars, however, have disputed whether feudalism was absent from America.
 Sheldon Wolin has argued that the American Revolution was a reaction against increased centralization by the British government, while Karen Orren has claimed that aspects of feudal employment law lasted in America as late as the 1930s.
 James T. Kloppenberg has criticized Hartz for viewing American politics as a liberal consensus, arguing that this oversimplifies U.S. history.
 On the other hand, Catherine A. Holland, while accepting other criticisms of Hartz, has argued that this is a misinterpretation, and that Hartz acknowledged divisions within American politics (albeit divisions within liberalism).

+Although America lacked feudal traditions, it was, on the other hand, the only Western country with a significant history of slavery, the consequences of which continue to resonate today.
+This legacy may have contributed to many of the political and cultural differences that set it apart from other Western nations.